See where CDP is headed with AI — Agentic World 2026, Oct 5–7, Miami →

 Customer 360

-Customer 360 is a comprehensive, unified view of each customer that consolidates data from every touchpoint, channel, and system into a single actionable profile for better personalization.
+Customer 360 is a unified view of each customer that consolidates data from every touchpoint, channel, and system into a single actionable profile.

 Customer 360 is a comprehensive, unified view of each customer that consolidates data from every touchpoint, channel, and system into a single actionable profile.
 Rather than having customer information scattered across multiple databases, CRM systems, marketing platforms, and analytics tools, a Customer 360 view brings all of this data together through data integration to create a complete picture of who each customer is, what they’ve done, and how they prefer to interact with your brand.